Klover cash advance app review

 - Answering demographic questions

-It’s not required to do any of these things, but each one gives you points toward an extra $10 to $30 on your advance.
+You’re not required to do any of these things, but each one gives you points toward an extra $10 to $50 on your advance.
 They can also be redeemed without an advance — so if you only need that extra $30 to avoid an overdraft, you won’t need to get a larger advance on your paycheck.

 Klover reviews and complaints

-Although Klover doesn’t have reviews on Trustpilot or a presence the Better Business Bureau (BBB) website, it does have thousands of reviews on Google Play and the App Store.
+Although Klover has entries on both Trustpilot and the Better Business Bureau (BBB) website, the reviews are extremely limited.
+It does have thousands of reviews on Google Play and the App Store.
 The majority of recent customers give it positive reviews.
-Most users say that it is a quick process and that boosts were relatively easy to get.
+Most users say its a quick process and that boosts were relatively easy to get.

 However, other users report problems with customer service, the verification process and the fees charged for quick funding.
-Some also mention that the boosts feature is annoying compare to other apps that don’t have this.
+Some also mention that the points feature can be hard to navigate.
 Klover doesn’t respond to every low rating, but it appears to leave unique responses to address user concerns.

 Klover vs. payday loans